 The company determines the increase in credit risk for amounts due by investee entities and trade receivables based on missed payments.
-Receivables are determined as credit-impaired and in default if the arrears are greater than 90 days.
+Receivables are determined as creditimpaired and in default if the arrears are greater than 90 days.
 Loss allowances are measured as follows for each of the following:

-- 12-month ECLs for financial assets with no missed repayments. - lifetime ECLs for financial assets with missed repayments but less than 90 days in arrears - credit-impaired for financial assets in arrears for more than 90 days.
+- 12-month ECLs for financial assets with no missed repayments. - arrears. - credit-impaired for financial assets in arrears for more than 90 days.